retry51776/notes/devOps/os/android.md

 # Android
+> Back in the days I do flash android.
+Good old time, I haven't done it in years.

-> Team Win Recovery Team is a bootloader
+> Team Win Recovery Team (TWRT) is a bootloader
 > All android comes with a bootloader,  usually only have a simple recovery feature.
 > Some android may locked bootloader.